American Legal Materials

 Corpus Juris Secundum (C.J.S.)

 Published by West, and linked to West's Key Number System used in the National Reporter System and the American Digest System, this encyclopedia summarizes general rules of law in "Black Letter" headings and are then expanded upon in the text.
 It also sets out the limitations and exceptions to the rules where appropriate.
 The legal analysis is accompanied by case citations, and the encyclopedia makes an effort to cite as many states and federal cases as possible, thus providing an overview of the law in a local jurisdiction as well as across the country.
 The encyclopedia contains hundreds of separate titles on a broad range of legal topics.
 Documents available for each topic may include a summary, topic contents, individual sections of text, and a table of parallel references.
-The Law Library continues to subscribe to the print edition of Corpus Juris Secundum.
-It is also available online on Westlaw Canada.
+It is available online on Westlaw Canada.

 American Jurisprudence 2d (Am.
 Jur.
 2d)